Large Nc Truncations for SU(Nc) Lattice Yang-Mills Theory with Fermions: Truncated Hamiltonians

 Therefore, by the same logic as in the $1+1$D case, we can keep our qutrit notation and adjust the hopping terms adjacent to the external charges to reflect the matrix elements for the new allowed transitions.
 Note in particular that the plaquette terms do not need to be modified, because the matrix elements are identical when $v_1$ (or $v_2$ as appropriate) contains a single charge; and the previous plaquette terms already annihilate the new vertex state with two charges, as necessary for this truncation.

 Moreover, there are very few newly allowed hopping transitions involving $v_1$ and $v_2$, which can easily be listed out as shown in \Cref{fig:exthops}, and their matrix elements follow directly from \eqref{eq:Omaster}.
-These transitions are not already part of the Hamiltonian $H_{\text{\TTtwo}}$ because they result from hops that either leave two fermions or two anti-fermions on the same lattice site.
-The middle diagram has a transition amplitude $\mathcal O\left(N_c^{-3/2}\right)$, and is therefore not allowed at order $\mathcal O(1/N_c)$.
-To incorporate the remaining two transitions into the truncated hopping term, $H_{\text{\TTtwo, }\mathrm{e.c.}}^{\hop}$, we can redefine $F_\ell$ to take into account the presence of the external charges in the gauge constraints.
+These transitions are not already part of the Hamiltonian $H_{\text{\TTtwo}}$ because they result from hops that leave two charges on the same lattice site.
+To incorporate these transitions into the truncated hopping term, $H_{\text{\TTtwo, }\mathrm{e.c.}}^{\hop}$, we can redefine $F_\ell$ to take into account the presence of the external charges in the gauge constraints.

-Specifically, we need to add in the two transitions discussed above, and subtract out the transitions that correspond to annihilating any external charge.
+Specifically, we need to add in the three transitions discussed above, and subtract out the transitions that correspond to annihilating any external charge.
 If $A$ is the set of cardinal links that reside only a single diagonal link away from any external charge, then